Best 8 Neighborhoods to Live in St. Petersburg, FL

 Old Southeast

-This quiet neighborhood south of the St. Petersburg Innovation District rests beside Tampa Bay.
+This quiet, residential neighborhood south of the Saint Petersburg Innovation District rests beside Tampa Bay and it’s well known for its proximity to downtown and strong sense of community.
 It features a mix of historic homes and new construction.
 The area was developed in the 1920s-1950s as a streetcar suburb, and many of the houses are Craftsman-style bungalows.

 Lassing Park, located in the eastern part of the neighborhood, provides easy access to the beach for residents who love to swim.
-The park is also popular with kiteboarders.
+The park is also popular with kiteboarders in Sunshine City.

-Next door, on the west side, awaits Bartlett Park and the St. Petersburg Tennis Center.
-The University of South Florida-St. Petersburg campus is just north across Bayboro Harbor, giving students and faculty easy access.
+Next door, on the west side, awaits Bartlett Park and the Saint Petersburg Tennis Center.
+The University of South Florida-Saint Petersburg campus is just north across Bayboro Harbor, giving students and faculty easy access.
 Residents live a mile from the Central Avenue District in downtown.

 The active neighborhood association promotes the interest of the community.
 It runs social events like golf cart parades and yard sales.

 Old Southeast has around 500 homes, predominantly single-family one- and two-story residences with historic character.
 It has distinct hexagonal brick sidewalks and brick roadways.
 Homes were typically two-bedroom or three-bedroom, with over 2,000 sq ft, with historic architecture.
-In October 2022, there were three homes for sale in Old Southeast with a median list price of $1.3 million.
+In October 2022, there were three homes for sale in Old Southeast, Saint Petersburg with a median home price of $1.3 million.

 Crescent Lake